citelao/sensible/_coffee_shop/5-hackme.md

 This is every type of action we think there is.

 Just like before, there's no guarantee that it's complete (since there can't ever be<!-- Unfalsifiability of Security Claims-->), but researchers use the VERIS action list to classify every action in every part of every submitted data incident every year.
-This is a battle-tested list.
+This is a battle-tested list.<!-- 94% according to DBIR 2018 pg 22 -->

 ## More bad news: corporations aren't good at security